VeronicaLoy/pulmonary-fibrosis-progression/README.md

 Ensure you have [conda](https://docs.conda.io/en/latest/miniconda.html) installed.
 Execute the following commands in terminal to run the application locally.
-The commands below clones this repository, and install all the necessary packages in a new environment named 'fibrosis', before running the application in http://localhost:8501/.
+The commands below clones this repository, and install all the necessary packages in a new environment named 'fibrosis', before starting the application in http://localhost:8501/.

 Administrator privilages may be required to run the app.
 This can be done by running Anaconda prompt as an administrator on Windows.